Launch Your Pharmacy Career with a PharmD from ACPHS

 • Calculus – three semester hours or four quarter hours

-• Microbiology with lab (prerequisite for P2 Spring) – three semester hours or four quarter hours
+• Microbiology with lab – three semester hours or four quarter hours

 • Physics with lab – three semester hours or four quarter hours

-• Humanities – nine semester hours or thirteen quarter hours
+• Humanities – nine semester hours or 13 quarter hours

 • Social Science – three semester hours or four quarter hours

-• General Electives (at least six of nine credits should be Liberal Arts) – nine semester hours or thirteen quarter hours
+• General Electives (at least six of nine credits should be Liberal Arts) – nine semester hours or 13 quarter hours

 Physical education courses cannot be used to fulfill prerequisites.